KoryaginDmitry/swagger/README.md

 ### Property

-The attribute is needed to indicate the FormRequest class by which data will be collected to describe the parameters passed in the request
+The attribute describes the parameter that is passed in the request or returned in the response

 Applicable: